gielcobben/caption/README.md

 This app is developed by the same people who are using it.
 If you are one of them (actually... us) and want to make our app even better, you're more than welcome to contribute.

 1. Fork this repository to your own GitHub account and then clone it to your local device
-2. Install the dependencies: `npm install`
+2. Install the dependencies: npm install
-3. Run the app by building the code and watch for changes: `npm start`
+3. Run the app by building the code and watch for changes: npm start

-<strong>To make sure that your code works in the finished app, you can generate the binary:</strong>

-4. `npm run dist`
+4. Build the actual app for all platforms (Mac, Windows and Linux): `npm run dist`

 <br>
 <br>